What is Dyslexia?

 Importance of Early Intervention

-These tests typically include a series of reading, spelling, phonemic awarenss, drawing, math and intelligence tests, as well as visual tests, laterality tests, visual scanning tests, sequencing, auditory perception tests, and other tests.
+These tests typically include a series of reading, spelling, phonemic awareness, drawing, math and intelligence tests, as well as visual tests, laterality tests, visual scanning tests, sequencing, auditory perception tests, and other tests.
 Dyslexia also affects adults but those who receive early interventions often learn how to compensate for this difficulty by adulthood.
-Dyslexic adults, however, tend to continue to have difficulty with language skills throughout their lives.
+Dyslexia adults, however, tend to continue to have difficulty with language skills throughout their lives.

 Dyslexia diagnosis is no barrier to success!
 Some famous dyslexics include such famous individuals as the first president of the United States George Washington, Albert Einstein, Hans Christian Anderson (a famous children’s book writer), U.S. Army General George Patton, Leonardo Da Vinci (Italian artist and painter), Alexander Graham Bell (a famous inventor who invented the telephone), actors Whoopi Goldberg, Henri Winkler, Tom Cruise and Orlando Bloom as well as others.

 LTK® Contact form- the best way to reach us!